 Here’s the recipe for making your own iced tea:

-3 oz lemon juice (which is 1/3 cup plus a smidge more)
+3 oz Lemon Juice (which is 1/3 cup plus just a bit more)

 Boil the 2 quarts of water in a tea kettle and then remove from the heat.
 Add the 3 tea bags to the water and let steep for at least an hour.
 Remove the tea bags, add the lemon juice and sugar to the tea, and chill.

 I usually fill my plastic 2 quart pitcher with water to measure out the right amount of water.
 Then I pour that water into my tea kettle, put it on the stove burner, and bring it to a boil.

 Once the tea kettle is whistling, I take it off the stove and set it on a hot pad on the counter.
 I have a tea kettle with a removable top so I’m able to stick the tea bags right into the kettle to let it steep.
 I usually let it sit there for an hour or two.
 My experience has been that it can’t really sit there too long.

 Then I throw away the tea bags and pour the tea from the kettle back into my plastic 2 quart pitcher, add the lemon juice and sugar, and then put it in the refrigerator.